Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setups/Quick Setup.md

 Both the US [[Standard Product]] Template and the [[Standard Base Product]] Template are multi-step and tightly integrated.
 Only one layer is added once the foundation is constructed using the [[Global Base Dataset]] and [[Global Base Template]] layers.

-These two [[template|templates]] may be loaded many times to create various [[Market|Markets]].
+These two [[Template|templates]] may be loaded many times to create various [[Market|Markets]].
 A client, for example, may have two or more business units inside the same organization.